iso-radio/what-or-whom-we-love/README.md

 >
 > This was created for use by private individuals and community organizations, but is licensed under an MIT license.
 >
 > If you want to use this for commercial reasons— honestly, think twice.
 Ask yourself, "Am I doing this to make my brand look more inclusive so I can sell more *X*?"
-If the answer is yes, please don't use this.
+If the answer is yes, don't use this.
 >
-> If you've asked yourself the question above, and the answer is no, and you would like to include this package in your software, please consider [making a donation to The 519](http://www.the519.org/support-the-519), an organization in Toronto that provides support for Toronto's LGBTQ2S community.
+> If you've thought hard about the question above, and you would still like to include this package in your software, please consider [making a donation to The 519](http://www.the519.org/support-the-519), an organization in Toronto that provides support for Toronto's LGBTQ2S community.
 You can read more about The 519 [here](http://www.the519.org/about).

 ### Features
 - Rainbow gradient text.